yugedata/Options_Data_Science/README.md

 ** ONLY IF CREATING FILES FROM INSIDE mine.py
-The tables created for puts and calls are based off the wanted and unwanted
-columns.
-They are hard coded into arrays (wanted_columns & unwanted_columns)
-at the top of the file.
-To create tables with different columns move the
-column name from one array to the other, all must be accounted for in both
+The tables created for puts and calls are based off the wanted and unwanted columns.
+They are hard coded into arrays (wanted_columns & unwanted_columns).
+To create tables with different columns, move the specific column name from one array to the other, all must be accounted for in both lists.
-lists.